Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Structural parameterization of MCC

-\begin{theorem} MCC on paths can be solved in $O(n^3)$-time. \end{theorem} \begin{proof} Assume that the input graph is a path $G_P=(V,E,C)$, and assume that the vertices on the path are ordered from $v_1$ to $v_n$.
-Define $M[j]$ as the minimum number of colorful components of a solution of MCC over instance $G_P$ restricted to vertices $\{ v_1,\dots,v_j \}$. $M[j]$, with $j>1$, can be computed as follows:
+\begin{theorem} MCC on paths can be solved in $O(n^2)$-time. \end{theorem} \begin{proof} Assume that the input graph is a path $G_P=(V,E,C)$, and assume that the vertices on the path are ordered from $v_1$ to $v_n$.
+Define a function $M[j]$, with $0 \leq j \leq n$, as the minimum number of colorful components of a solution of MCC over instance $G_P$ restricted to vertices $\{ v_1,\dots,v_j \}$. $M[j]$, with $1 < j \leq n$, can be computed as follows:

-In the base cases, it holds $M[1]=1$, and $M[0]=0$.
+In the base cases, that is when $j=0$ OR $j=1$, it holds $M[1]=1$, and $M[0]=0$.
 Next, we prove the correctness of the dynamic programming recurrence.

-We claim that given a path $G_P=(V,E,C)$ instance of MCC, there exists a solution of MCC on instance $G_P$ restricted to vertices $\{ v_1,\dots,v_j \}$ consisting of $h$ colorful components if and only if $M[j]=h$. \appendixproof{Remaining part of Theorem~\ref{thm:MCCpathspoly}} { The base cases obviously holds.
+Given a path $G_P=(V,E,C)$ instance of MCC, there exists a solution of MCC on instance $G_P$ restricted to vertices $\{ v_1,\dots,v_j \}$ consisting of $h$ colorful components if and only if $M[j]=h$.
+The base cases obviously holds, since $M[1]=1$ if and only if $v_1$ induces a colorful connected components and $M[0]=0$ by definition.